 A room reservation—even when it’s not prepaid—is a contract, which a hotel is legally obligated to honor.
 Occasionally, however, when you arrive to claim your reservation, the room you chose might not be available.
 At that point, usually, the hotel will give you any room at all, even if it’s a more expensive suite.
 The worst-case (and rarest) scenario is that the hotel is 100 percent occupied and, contract or not, can’t simply give you a room.
 So your legal right to a room becomes moot, at least in the immediate.
 You could sue for breach of contract, but that won’t solve your immediate accommodations problem.
 You’re better off asking the hotel to pay for your stay elsewhere.

-When a hotel can’t honor a reservation, it’s legally obligated to “walk” you—or arrange for accommodations of equal or better grade.
+When a hotel can’t honor a reservation, it’s customary for them to “walk” you—or arrange for accommodations of equal or better grade.
 In addition to the stay, they should also pay for your transportation to the other hotel.
 I’ve never seen an actual law or regulation that ensures this—instead, it seems to be an industry custom with no legal footing.

 The hotel can’t suddenly create another room or toss some other guest out to give you a room, so your best strategy is to find an acceptable solution for yourself, and to present it to them.
 Get on your laptop or phone and find an acceptable (or better) room nearby.
 It’s usually easier for an agent to say “yes” to a specific option than to respond effectively to a whiney complaint.
 I’ve been walked a few times, invariably to a less desirable hotel.
 But a room in a less desirable hotel beats no room at all.